 Competing risks: Traditional analyses often fail to account for competing events that may preclude the occurrence of the primary event.

-Non-proportional hazards : Many cardiovascular trials face issues with hazard ratios that vary over time, reducing the reliability of proportional hazard models.
+Non-proportional hazards assumption: Many cardiovascular trials face issues with hazard ratios that vary over time, reducing the reliability of proportional hazard models.

 Equal weighting of events: Composite endpoints treat all events (e.g., nonfatal myocardial infarction, stroke, cardiovascular death) equally, despite their differing impacts on patients' quality of life.